dimastatz/plato/docs/design.md

 2. Student
     - Login
-    - Ask a question using voice / text commands
+    - Ask a question using voice/text commands
     - Choose a question from a pre-existing database of workbooks
     - Solve questions
     - Request a step-by-step solution even when the provided solution is incorrect.

 3. AI Tutor aka Plato
-    - Answer question by using internal knowledge DB
+    - Answer questions by using internal knowledge DB
-    - Answer question by using the ChatGPT prompting
+    - Answer questions by using the ChatGPT prompting
     - Show answers in text
-    - Play aloud answers
+    - Play-aloud answers

 #### Flows
 1. Upload Workbook